Borrowers’ Stories

 Lil’ Sunshine Home Daycare

-Before she took on a loan, Kamara had received business support services that have helped her navigate the challenges of running a small business.
+The Lil’ Sunshine Home Daycare in Bridgeport, CT, is a 24-hour child-care facility that has been in operation for 16 years.
+Owner Kamara Moodie received business support services that helped her navigate the challenges of running a small business.
 Her advisors with the Connecticut Small Business Development Center made sure she was loan-ready before applying for the Connecticut Small Business Boost Fund, streamlining the process and making sure she had her financial documents in order.
+Once ready to apply, Moodie worked with Pursuit, one of the community lenders supporting the program, to secure her loan.
+Click on the video to hear how Moodie plans to expand her business to a second location with her Boost Fund loan.

 Point Transportation & Logistics

+Point Transportation and Logistics’ story illustrates just how important a flexible, low-interest loan can be to a small business in need.
+In 2021, Chaquanzha Stephenson left a career in HR and launched Point Transportation in Milford, CT.
 After a successful first year, she decided to scale the company and add a second commercial vehicle to her fleet.
-Unfortunately, the truck was a lemon: It cost over $30,000 in out-of-pocket repairs, and it meant that she wasn’t bringing in the revenue that she had projected.
+Unfortunately, the truck was a lemon: It cost over $30,000 in out-of-pocket repairs, and it meant that she wasn’t bringing in projected revenue.
+She took her first business loan.
+Quick capital that came with a high-interest rate and a lien on her company.
+Business counseling and financial assistance through the Connecticut Small Business Boost Fund helped turn a negative situation into something great.

 YJ Cleaning & Maintenance